Terrell Edmunds: 2020

-In Week 2 against the Denver Broncos, Edmunds recorded his first sack of the season on Jeff Driskel during the 26–21 win.
+In Week 2 against the Broncos, Edmunds recorded his first sack of the season on Jeff Driskel during the 26–21 win.
 In Week 11 against the Jacksonville Jaguars, Edmunds recorded his first two interceptions of the season off of passes thrown by Jake Luton during the 27–3 win.

 2021

 The Steelers declined to exercise the fifth-year option on Edmunds' contract on May 3, 2021, making him a free agent after the 2021 season.

 2022

 On April 25, 2022, Edmunds signed a one-year deal to return to the Steelers.

+Philadelphia Eagles

+On March 24, 2023, Edmunds signed a one-year deal with the Philadelphia Eagles.

+Tennessee Titans

+On October 23, 2023, the Eagles traded Edmunds to the Tennessee Titans along with a fifth-round pick and a sixth-round pick in the 2024 NFL draft for safety Kevin Byard.

+Jacksonville Jaguars

+On May 16, 2024, Edmunds signed with the Jacksonville Jaguars.
+He was released on August 27, and re-signed to the practice squad.
+The Jaguars promoted him to the active roster for their Week 1 contest against the Miami Dolphins.

+Pittsburgh Steelers (second stint)

+On September 10, 2024, the Steelers signed Edmunds off the Jaguars' practice squad.

+After not seeing the field during the first three games of the season, Edmunds would see action during the Steelers Week 4 loss to the Indianapolis Colts.
+He would record one tackle and one assisted tackle.
+Edmunds was released on November 9, 2024.

+Los Angeles Chargers

+On January 2, 2025, the Los Angeles Chargers signed Edmunds to their practice squad.

+Las Vegas Raiders

+On August 10, 2025, Edmunds signed with the Las Vegas Raiders.
+He was released on August 26 as part of final roster cuts and re-signed to the practice squad the next day.

 Personal life

 His brothers, Trey and Tremaine also played college football at Virginia Tech.
 Trey and Tremaine also play in the NFL.
-Trey is a free agent that has played for the Saints and Steelers while Tremaine plays for the Buffalo Bills.
+Trey is a free agent that has played for the Saints and Steelers while Tremaine plays for the Chicago Bears.
 Their father, Ferrell Edmunds, also played in the NFL as a tight end.
 Ferrell was a two-time Pro Bowler with the Miami Dolphins as a tight end.
-Along with Tremaine, he was part of the first set of brothers to be drafted in the first round of the same NFL Draft.
+Along with Tremaine, he was part of the first set of brothers to be drafted in the first round of the same NFL draft.